li-yang23/li-yang23.github.io/_teaching/2024-spring-teaching.md

 location: "Beijing, China"
 ---

-I worked as teaching assistant for undergraduate course Digital Logic Circuit in the Spring Term 2023-2024.
+I worked as a **teaching assistant** for the undergraduate course Digital Logic Circuit in the Spring Term of 2023-2024.
 My primary responsibilities include grading assignments and answering questions.